-- · by our stockholders, - by our Board of Directors by majority vote of a quorum consisting of Directors who were not parties to the action, suit or proceeding, - by independent legal counsel in a written opinion, or - by court order.
+- by our stockholders, - by our Board of Directors by majority vote of a quorum consisting of Directors who were not parties to the action, suit or proceeding, - by independent legal counsel in a written opinion, or - by court order.

 Insofar as indemnification for liabilities arising under the Securities Act may be permitted to Directors, officers and controlling persons of our company under Nevada law or otherwise, we have been advised the opinion of the Securities and Exchange Commission is that such indemnification is against public policy as expressed in the Securities Act of 1933 and is, therefore, unenforceable.
-In the event a claim for indemnification against such liabilities (other than payment by us for expenses incurred or paid by a Director, officer or controlling person of our company in successful defense of any action, suit, or proceeding) is asserted by a Director, officer or controlling person in connection with the securities being registered, we will, unless in the opinion of its counsel the matter has been settled by controlling person in the opinion of uncompany in the Securities Act of 1933 and will be governed by the final adjudication of such issue.
+In the event a claim for indemnification against such liabilities (other than payment by us for expenses incurred or paid by a Director, officer or controlling person of our company in successful defense of any action, suit, or proceeding) is asserted by a Director, officer or controlling person in connection with the securities being registered, we will, unless in the opinion of its counsel the matter has been settled by controlling precedent, submit to a court of appropriate jurisdiction, the question of whether such indemnification by it is against public policy in the Securities Act of 1933 and will be governed by the final adjudication of such issue.